tcartwright/tcdbtools/docs/Invoke-DBScriptObjects.md

     -Databases <String[]>
         Specifies the name of the databases you want to script.
 Each database will be scripted to its own directory.
+If the value ALL_USER_DATABASES is passed in then, the renames will be applied to all user databases.

         Required?                    true
         Position?
 3